Government Takeover of Our Bodies

 Paul Ryan believes in freedom.
 For the powerful and privileged.
 But he’s not so keen on freedom for the rest of us.

-Posted on August 31, 2012, in feminism, gender, politics, reproductive rights, sexism, women and tagged Blunt Amendment, feminism, gender, Paul Ryan, Personhood Bill, reproductive rights, women.
+Posted on August 31, 2012, in feminism, gender, politics/class inequality, reproductive rights, sexism, women and tagged Blunt Amendment, feminism, gender, Paul Ryan, Personhood Bill, reproductive rights, women.
 Bookmark the permalink.
-22 Comments.
+32 Comments.